cxxz/tf_benchmark/README.md

-# Benchmarking distributed tensorflow with consumer grade GPUs
+# Benchmarking distributed tensorflow with affordable GPUs
 We extend the benchmark [results](https://www.tensorflow.org/performance/benchmarks) published in Tensorflow official website to more afforable hardware platforms with consumer grade GPUs, i.e. GTX 1080 cards with PCI switches.